 The Certified Government Meeting Professional (CGMP) credential is offered by The Society of Government Meeting Professionals (www.sgmp.org).
 This particular certification can prove that an event planner has a thorough understanding of the complex regulations that apply to government meetings.
 Only professionals who've been members of The Society of Government Meeting Professionals for more than a year are eligible to sit for the CGMP exam, which covers such topics as federal travel regulations, ethics and risk management.

 There are other credentials that event planners can earn, including certifications emphasizing the organization of distance meetings.
 The Connected International Meeting Professionals Association offers certifications in international and Internet meetings (www.cimp.org).
 The Learning Resources Network offers the Certified Virtual Meeting Planner credential for those interested in leading online meetings and events (www.lern.org)

 Career Outlook and Salary Information

-The BLS reported that the overall employment of event, meeting, and convention planners was expected to increase by 44% from 2010-2020.
-As of May 2012, the BLS reported that the average annual salary of an event planner was $49,830.
-Besides professional event planning organizations, other industries that were major employers of those working in this field included travel companies, universities and political organizations.
+The BLS reported that the overall employment of event, meeting, and convention planners was expected to increase faster than average by 7% from 2016-2026.
+As of May 2018, the BLS reported that the average annual salary of an event planner was $53,730.
+Besides professional event planning organizations, other industries that were major employers of those working in this field included private companies; professional, grantmaking, civil and similar organizations; and accommodation and food service organizations.